chromium/chromium/docs/speed/binary_size/metrics.md

 ### Alerting

- * Alerts are sheriffed as part of the main perf sherif rotation.
+ * Alerts are sheriffed as part of the main perf sheriff rotation.
  * Alerts generally fire for ~100kb jumps.

 ## Metrics for Android